-At undergraduate level, our students can choose from a wide range of topics spanning the whole of Physics, with Batchelor and Masters degrees and a wide range of possible specialisations.
+At the undergraduate level, our students can choose from a wide range of topics spanning the whole of Physics, with Bachelor and Masters degrees and a wide range of possible specialisations.

-The Physics Department has identified five research areas where we either are, or seek to be, world leaders: astronomy, particle physics, atomic and molecular physics, advanced instrumentation and condensed matter physics.
+The Physics Department has identified five research areas where we either are, or seek to be, world leaders: advanced instrumentation, astronomy and astrophysics, atomic and molecular physics, condensed matter physics, and particle physics.

-The department is the university’s highest research grant earner, in some years accounting for over 1/3 of the entire university grant income.
-Staff coming to Durham from other high-ranking UK departments talk of the esteem in which the department is held.
-We contribute deeply to Durham’s interdisciplinary research activities, especially through the Durham Energy Institute and Biophysical Sciences Institute.
+We will maintain our position as the university’s highest research grant earner, in some years accounting for over 1/3 of the entire university grant income and build interdisciplinary links between the research groups in the Department and with the rest of the University, especially through the Durham Energy Institute and Biophysical Sciences Institute.

-We are recruiting large numbers of the best-qualified students in the University (and the country) through our Physics and Natural Sciences programmes.
-We are also offering well-respected undergraduate degrees as shown by recent accreditation reports and graduate recruitment numbers.
+We will continue to recruit some of the best qualified students in the University (and the country) through our accredited Physics and Natural Sciences programmes, while developing our courses to reflect developments in society.
 We will increase our overseas UG fraction as part of the University’s internationalisation strategy.